Let me simply toss this statement out there.

 The recent hack of the Democratic National Convention, which some believe was carried out by Russia, has given rise to larger concerns about the security of networks and information in both the private and public sector.
 Nations are worried about enemies using hacking for intelligence-gathering or terrorism, hoping to disrupt financial or governmental institutions by interfering with data, servers, or other computer-based operations.

 In the private sector, cyber-attacks have resulted in hackers gaining access to consumer data such as credit card numbers and account passwords.
-Hackers have forced companies offline, causing loss in profits, reputation, and consumer trust.
+Hackers have forced companies offline, causing loss of profits, reputation, and consumer trust.

 Target TM was the victim of hackers who accessed credit card information of up to 40 million customers.
-Similarly, the "Heartbleed" bug that targeted eBayTM was found in software that was used to secure two-thirds of ecommerce sites.
+Similarly, the "Heartbleed" bug that targeted eBayTM was found in software that was used to secure two-thirds of e-commerce sites.
 These security breaches left consumers worried about their own security.
 But cyber-attacks can have implications far beyond identity theft or stealing consumer data.

-Cyber-attacks may also have impacts on manufacturing, mining, petrochemicals, and utilities--basically any facility using an industrial control system (ICS).
+Cyber-attacks may also have impacts on manufacturing, mining, petrochemicals, and utilities--basically, any facility using an industrial control system (ICS).
 Industrial control systems come in many forms, but essentially they gather data and are used to remotely control various local operations from a central location.

 For example, an ICS may be used to monitor safety at several manufacturing plants or to open and close valves in a water supply system.
-According to David White, Chief Knowledge Officer at Axio Global, which serves to help critical infrastructure owners and operators assess cyber-risk, there have been a spree of cyber-incidents targeting industries that use an ICS.
+According to David White, Chief Knowledge Officer at Axio Global, which serves to help critical infrastructure owners and operators assess cyber-risk, there has been a spree of cyber-incidents targeting industries that use an ICS.

 Although the attacks did not do physical damage to the facility, they still raise alarming questions about the gathering of such data, and about the future security of facilities themselves.
 White told AirMic that these hacks are: